 While the definitions of full and vicarious liability bear some similarities and even overlap, they constitute two distinct forms of liability.

-Full liability refers to any instance of liability in which an employer is directly responsible for its own wrongful acts, or for any wrongful act of an employee expressly authorised by the employer, that causes harm and loss to a third party.
+Full liability arises when an employer is directly responsible for its own wrongful acts, or for any wrongful act of an employee that was expressly authorised by the employer.
+Examples include employer neglect or unsafe working conditions, where injuries or losses result from failures to provide adequate safety measures or risk assessments.

 In contrast, where it is not clear whether the wrongful action or unlawful conduct by the employee was authorised by the employer, the latter may still be vicariously liable because of the connection between the employment and the wrongdoing.
 Common examples of when wrongdoing in the workplace could give rise to employer vicarious liability include: